 Perinatal Depression

-Symptoms of perinatal depression may feel worse when living with a newborn.
-Sometimes, these symptoms are left untreated because they are thought to be normal mood swings during and right after pregnancy.
-However, if you have intense symptoms of depression that last for more than 2 weeks, it is important to talk with your health care provider.
+Symptoms of this condition are stronger than feeling sad or down for a few days.
+If you have symptoms of depression that worsen or that last for more than 2 weeks, talk with your health care provider.
 This may be perinatal depression.

 What are the causes?

-The exact cause of this condition is not known.
-Hormonal changes during and after pregnancy may play a role in causing perinatal depression.
+The cause of this condition is not known.
+Change in hormones during and after pregnancy may cause some of the symptoms.

 What increases the risk?

-• You have a personal or family history of depression, anxiety, or mood disorders.
+• You have family members who have depression, anxiety, or mood disorders.

-• You experience a stressful life event during pregnancy, such as the death of a loved one.
+• You had a stressful life event during pregnancy.

-• You do not have support from family members or loved ones, or you are in an abusive relationship.
+• You do not have support from friends or loved ones.

 What are the signs or symptoms?